-In three sites the elver-run will be monitored.
-In Hellebækken and River Gudenaa elvers will be caught by traps, providing a relative index of the size of the run.
+In Klitmøller,Å, Nors Å and SletteÅ the glass eel run will be monitored using electrofishing and in Hellebækken, at Harte and in River Gudenaa elvers will be caught by traps, providing a relative index of the size of the run.

-In Vester Vedsted assessment will be done by electrofishing, providing a relative index.
+In Vester Vedsted assessment of the standing stock (all year classes) will be done by electrofishing, providing a relative index of the standing stock.

-The investigation will be done during spring.
+The monitoring will take place during spring and summer.